mc-t4d/imageprocessing/README.md

 Regular updates and community contributions can expand the package’s capabilities, keeping it relevant and up-to-date with the latest trends in geospatial data analysis.

 ### Config File Creation
 A configuration file is required to run the package.
 A sample config file is located in the package at the following path: _mcimageprocessing/config/config_sample.yaml_.
 This file should be copied and renamed to _config.yaml_, and the necessary parameters should be filled in.
+Note that for `.yaml` files, you do not need `" "` around your values.

 **For GEE, the following parameters are required:** client email: The service account email address